Commission to Dismantle Racism and Discrimination

 Tuscarora Language Teacher, Caitlin Philips joined us at coffee hour on March 19.
 Caitlin shared with us her efforts in keeping the Tuscarora language alive.
 She teaches at the Tuscarora Indian School in Niagara-Wheatfield, and works tirelessly to raise awareness about the importance of protecting and safeguarding Native American cultural traditions.
 Part of her presentation touched on the abuses of forced assimilation suffered by Indigenous people throughout American history.

-Book Study, Ladder to the Light: an Indigeneous Elder’s Meditations on Hope and Courage by Steven Charleston.
+Book Study, Ladder to the Light: an Indigenous Elder’s Meditations on Hope and Courage by Steven Charleston.
 Rev. Charleston is one of the most spirit-filled inspirational writers in the Episcopal Church today.
 He served as Bishop of the Diocese of Alaska and President and Dean of the Episcopal Divinity School.
 He is a leading voice for justice for Indigenous peoples.

 Read Bishop Sean’s pastoral letter, written in the wake of the killing of George Floyd by police officers in 2020.
 Bishop Sean asks that we pray and work for an end to racial inequality, saying “…together, we can do the work of repenting of white supremacy and racism, committing ourselves to holy change and the peace of God which passes all understanding.”
 This letter was the springboard to the formation of the Diocesan Commission to Dismantle Racism and Discrimination.